WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 - A Pandas dataframe containing a 'Time' column, and additional columns for signal data.

 `col`: str
-- Column of `Signal` the filter is applied to.
+- The column of `Signal` the boxcar smoothing filter is applied to.

-`window_size`: int
+`window_ms`: float, optional (50.0)
-- Size of the window of the filter.
+- The size of the smoothing window in ms. The default is 50.0.

+`min_segment`: float, optional (30.0)
+- The minimum length (in ms) for data to be considered valid.
+If a length of data is less than this time, it is set to NaN.
+If a length of invalid data is less than this time, it is ignored in calculations.
+The default is 30.0.

 **Raises**

+A warning is raised if `col` contains NaN values.

-A warning is raised if `window_size` is greater than the length of `Signal`.
+A warning is raised if `window_ms` is longer than half the recording of `Signal`.

 An exception is raised if `col` is not a column of `Signal`.

-An exception is raised if `col` contains 'NaN' values.
+An exception is raised if `sampling_rate` is less than or equal to 0

-An exception is raised if `window_size` is less or equal to 0.
+An exception is raised if `window_ms` results in a window size less than or equal to 0.

+An exception is raised if `min_segment` is longer than the recording of `Signal`.

 **Returns**